 The Churches of Britain and Ireland

 Wigton Cemetery has two chapels flanking the entrance from Station Hill.
-The one to the left of the entrance is labelled on old maps as Non-Conformist (NY 24482 48987), and the other as Church of England (NY 24510 48982).
+The one to the left of the entrance is labelled on old maps as Non-Conformist (NY 2448 4899), and the other as Church of England (NY 24510 48982).
+Earlier still, on a map of 1865-6 the chapels show as Dissenters and Episcopalian.
 The Non-Conformist Chapel (another view) appears to be now used as the cemetery office.
-The Church of England Chapel (presumably now non-denominational)is still in use.
+The Church of England Chapel (presumably now non-denominational) is still in use.
 Another view, and the interior.
 The cemetery itself dates from 1855, but whether the chapels are also of this date is not at present known to me.
 All © Steve Bulman (2018).

 © Steve BulmanContact Details